Skip to main content

 Example: Count Classes per Student

-As an example, let's say we have the following tables:
+For example, consider the following tables:

 students